 Eldora will be educating skiers and riders about slope-safety awareness throughout the month of January by promoting Know the Your Responsibility Code and Smart Style.
 Eldora employees will be handing out Know the Your Responsibility Code stickers and cards, Smart Style stickers, and a Freestyle Terrain User’s Guide to guests every day of the month.

 Guests who show a knowledge and aptitude for on-snow awareness will win special giveaways donated by sponsors, and Eldora will also offer retail promotions and giveaways to raise awareness.
 In addition, Eldora will host a safety poster contest for kids 12 and under.
-For more information, www.eldora.com.
+For more information, visit www.eldora.com.

 Loveland Ski Area